Backbase/golden-sample-app/README.md

     - Configuring journeys
     - Configuring entitlements
     - Communication between journeys

+ ### What components are part of the app
+  - Auth module
+  - Locale selector for SPA
+  - Theme
+  - Entitlement
+  - Configuration of journeys
+  - Communication service
+  - Simplistic journey examples like transactions and transfer

 ## Prerequisites
 For the best experience, the following VSCode extensions for Nx and Jest should be installed.